January 18, 2021

 Barbara De Angelis

 Management is not responsible for duplicates from previous dailies.
 The editor is somewhat senile.

-Ray’s Daily has been sent for more than fifteen years to people who want to start their day on an upbeat.
+Ray’s Daily has been sent for more than twenty years to people who want to start their day on an upbeat.
 If you have system overload because of our daily clutter, let me know and I will send you the information via mental telepathy.
 If you have not been getting our daily you can request to be added by e-mailing me at firstname.lastname@example.org.
-Back issues are posted at http://rays-daily,com/ currently there are more than 2000 readers from around the world.
+Back issues are posted at http://rays-daily,com/ currently there are hundreds of readers from around the world.